Scaly-foot gastropod: Sclerites

 In life, the external surfaces of sclerites host a diverse array of epibionts: Campylobacterota (formerly Epsilonproteobacteria) and Thermodesulfobacteriota (formerly part of Deltaproteobacteria).
 These bacteria probably provide their mineralization.
 Goffredi et al. (2004) hypothesized that the snail secretes some organic compounds that facilitate the attachment of the bacteria.

 Shell

-The shell of these species has three whorls.
+The shell of this species has three whorls.
 The shape of the shell is globose and the spire is compressed.
 The shell sculpture consists of ribs and fine growth lines.
 The shape of the aperture is elliptical.
 The apex of the shell is fragile and it is corroded in adults.